Edwinngera/sparsex/README.md

 #### Backlog
+* Tests, use PyUnit.
+* Pipeline, expose API for handling many intricasies for fine tuning the server config.
+Also think of a way of letting the user choose a custom pipeline by choosing any of the following.
+Sort of like a pipeline buffet where it transfers the output of one to the other.
+Also the user can provide the data to any given function rather than relying on the pipeline.
+    * Preprocessing:
+        * Set image resize size, get resized image.
+        * Set patch size, get patches.
+Option flatten.
+        * Get normalized image, get normalized patches, get normalization coefficients.
+Option flatten.
+        * Get whitened image, get whitened patches, get whitening coefficients.
+Option flatten.
+        * Or always flatten.
+    * Feature extraction:
+        * Use feature extraction model file.
+        * Train dictionary.
+        * Get dictionary.
+        * Get sparse code.
+        * Get sign split features.
+        * Set pooling window size, get pooled features.
+    * Classification:
+        * Use classification model file.
+        * Train classifier.
+        * Get predictions.
+* Pipeline, split requests into meta-data and data so that the server can make sure meta-data is in perfect order before transfer of data/dataset.
 * Pipeline, handle different color channels.
+* Pipeline, handle h5 files in requests for training datasets.
 * Pipeline, add "checksum" functionality in request and response messages for data (image / image_array) verfication.
 * Pipeline, make sure all/most data types for the data bytes are handled.
 * Training, dictionary learning.
 * Training, train classifier after extracting features for one image.
 * Feature extraction, use Spams.
+* Feature extraction, standardize features option after encoding and pooling.
 * Classification, use Joachim's SVM-Light.
 * Classification, the classifier needs to know how many features it is requires so that we can put a check if number of incoming/input features is the same as number of features required by the classifier.
 * Pipeline, be able to choose the dictionary learning library.